atk4/dsql/docs/connection.rst

     echo "Time now is : ". $expr;

-:php:meth:`connect` will determine appropriate class that can be used for this DSN string.
-This can be a PDO class or it may try to use a 3rd party connection class.
+:php:meth:`create` will determine appropriate class that can be used for this DSN string.
+This can be a PDO class or it may try to use a 3rd party driver class.

 Connection class is also responsible for executing queries.
 This is only used